/terms/json-ld · 4 min read · foundational

 </script>

-The <script type="application/ld+json"> wrapper is what tells browsers to ignore the block (it's not executable JavaScript) while signaling to crawlers that the JSON inside is structured data.
+The <script type="application/ld+json"> wrapper is what tells browsers to ignore the block (it is not executable JavaScript) while signaling to crawlers that the JSON inside is structured data.

 Status in 2026